mohamed0009/TP10/README.md

 - [License](#license)
 - [Author](#author)

----

-## 🎯 Overview
+## Overview

-This Android application demonstrates a complete implementation of the **Repository Pattern** with **Retrofit** for consuming RESTful web services.
+This Android application demonstrates a complete implementation of the Repository Pattern with Retrofit for consuming RESTful web services.
 It provides an intuitive interface for managing bank accounts with support for multiple account types (Current/Checking and Savings accounts).

 The application showcases modern Android development practices including:
 - Clean architecture with separation of concerns